withastro/roadmap/proposals/cookie-management.md

 This gives you full control to set cookie options, but we extend them with:

-- `expires` also can be a string of human time durations such as `1 month` or `10 days`.
+- `expires` also can be a string of human time durations such as `1 hour` or `10 days`.
 This is to make the API a little higher level since this is a common need.

 The `value` (second argument) can be any value and will be converted to a string.
 If the value is an object or an array it will be stringified with `JSON.stringify()`.